toneflix/laravel-fileable/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-fileable/actions/workflows/main.yml/badge.svg) -->

-Laravel Fileable exposes methods that make handling file upload with Laravel filesystem even easier, it also exposes a trait that automatically handles file uploads for you.
+Laravel Fileable exposes methods that make handling file upload with Laravel filesystem even easier, it also exposes a trait that automatically handles file uploads for you with support for uploading base64 encoded files.

 ## Installation